vinsonzheng499/dotfiles/README.md

-# Repository for setting up my developer workflow for new computers
+# Repository for setting up my developer workflow on new computers
 ## macOS Instructions
 ### Xcode CLI Tools
 ```